 If the infestation is sufficiently advanced and your tree cannot be treated and/or saved, it will ultimately die and need to be felled.

-We advise all residents in this situation to do so without delay, as dead trees become a public danger.
+We advise all residents in this situation to fill out the request for certificate of authorization for tree felling without delay, as dead trees become a public danger.

 If you have any questions or concerns, click on the following links: